AndreiAlexandruParaschiv/sfheadless/README.md

-# Sitemap Discovery and Crawler
+# Screaming Frog Sitemap Crawler

-An efficient Node.js script to discover, process, and crawl website sitemaps using Screaming Frog SEO Spider.
+This script automates the process of crawling multiple sitemaps using Screaming Frog SEO Spider.
+It discovers sitemaps from a given domain, processes them, and organizes the output in a structured manner.

 ## Usage